tylertitsworth/5th-age-srd/Classes/Psion.md

 In setting up your game universe, you should have a set of relationships.
 Distribute them more or less evenly into the affinity groups below according to the theme that matches best (Blood, Light, Twisted).
 When the psion rolls a particular relationship, they can choose any affinity associated with that relationship's group of affinities.

 Multiple relationships should belong to each group.
-Each group should have at-will affinities and at least one per-battle and daily affinity.
+Each group should have at-will affinities and at least one per-battle and full recovery affinity.

 ---